Guided tours in Constance

 On our way across the city we will present different stores, campaigns and associations who have made sustainability their business.

-You will also get a seasonal calender and many useful informations about different labels of garments, food, and fair trade.
+You will also get many useful informations about different labels of garments, food, and fair trade.
 Also suitable for school classes!